 When to refer

-Most patients with hand and foot eczema should be patch tested to establish a cause.
+Most patients with eczema on the hands and feet should be patch tested to establish a cause.
 Diagnosis of irritant and contact dermatitis on clinical grounds alone is unreliable.

 An expert opinion may also be requested when an important decision has to be taken, such as change in occupation.